Semaglutide

 FDA Approved (Ozempic/Wegovy)What is Semaglutide?

 Semaglutide is a GLP-1 receptor agonist developed by Novo Nordisk and sold under the brand names Ozempic (diabetes) and Wegovy (obesity).
 It was the drug that sparked the global weight loss peptide revolution and remains one of the most prescribed medications in the world.
+For pricing and sourcing in Vietnam specifically, see our 2026 guide.

 For users new to GLP-1 peptides, or those seeking a reliable, well-understood option, Semaglutide remains an excellent first choice.
-It is also widely studied for cardiovascular benefits — the SUSTAIN trials showed a 26% reduction in major cardiovascular events.
+It is also widely studied for cardiovascular benefits: the SUSTAIN trials showed a 26% reduction in major cardiovascular events.

 How It Works